Analytics notifications

 Increased by more than

 Use this operator to set up a condition for the "Number of purchases in the last 24 hours."
-For example, you can configure an alert to notify subscribers if purchases rise by more than 50%.
+For example, configure an alert to notify subscribers if purchases rise by more than 50%.
 This condition is useful for situations like identifying significant increases in sales, possibly due to a successful campaign or promotion.

 Decreased by more than